 There are two parts to the expert classification.
 In the first, we used PC scores to assist in classifying cross-sections.
-PC scores were calculated for every cross-section in the training data and are simply the locations of each cross-section in the PCA subspace (or more formally, linear combinations of the normalized feature values multiplied by their ‘loadings’).
+PC scores were calculated for every cross-section in the training data to locate each cross-section in the PCA subspace (or more formally, linear combinations of the normalized feature values multiplied by their ‘loadings’).
 Each cross-section has 24 PC scores associated with it.
-Because the loading vectors, and thus the PC scores, are all normalized the same (James et al. 2013; Hastie et al. 2009), we simply summed the three PC scores for each cross-section corresponding to PCs 1-3.
-This provides a single value per cross-section, where cross-section with similar values have similar geomorphology.
-We then use this metric to classify all cross-sections into river types by segmenting into 15 classes using quantiles of this metric as class thresholds.
+Because the loading vectors, and thus the PC scores, are all normalized to the same global values (James et al. 2013; Hastie et al. 2009), we simply summed the three PC scores for each cross-section corresponding to PCs 1-3.
+This provides a single value per cross-section, where cross-sections with similar aggregate PC values have similar geomorphology.
+We then use this metric to classify all cross-sections into river types by segmenting rivers into 15 classes using quantiles of the aggregate PC metric as class thresholds.
 We subjectively chose 15 classes to explicitly maintain river width as a predictor of river types.
-Any more classes and the predictive relationship between river type and river width broke down (Figure S4).
+Adding more classes obscured differences between classes and broke down the predictive relationship between river type and river width (Figure S4).
+This relationship is essential, as width is easily obtained from RS and thus allows this expert classification to be mapped to all global rivers (Section 3.2).

 The second part of the expert classification framework was designed to parse out unique river geomorphology from the previously defined 15 classes, namely ‘big’ rivers and ‘highly width-variable’ rivers.
 For some very large rivers (e.g. the Mississippi or St. Lawrence rivers), the training data had very few cross-sections in rivers of similar size and thus hydraulics are ill defined.
 We defined ‘big’ rivers as those with a mean width greater than 665 meters.
-We then defined ‘highly width-variable’ rivers as those with a channel shape parameter r < 1, which guarantees significant variability in river width for both single channel and multi-channel rivers.
+We then defined ‘highly width-variable’ rivers as those with a channel shape parameter r < 1, which guarantees significant variability in river width for both single channel and multi-channel rivers (Dingman, 2007).

 3.2 Mapping river type from remote sensing

 The goal of this study is to improve ungauged discharge prediction at the global scale.
 Thus, river types must be assignable to rivers using only RS observations.
 However, our classifications above are defined using in situ measurements that are not remotely sensible.
 This presents a unique supervised classification challenge necessitating width and/or slope (i.e., current synoptically available fluvial parameters) as the sole predictors of the river types.
-Here, we use ‘river type mapping’ to refer to a supervised classification where the target variables are our river types and the predictors are river width and/or slope.
+Here, we use ‘river type mapping’ to refer to a final supervised classification where the target variables are our river types and the predictors are river width and/or slope.
+This is a second classification step applied to both the unsupervised and expert classifications already performed on the in situ data.